During and after school we will be on hand to support you in a number of ways and help you explore all your options for the future.

 If you are aged between 16-25 years, Wigan offers a lot of support to help you develop your skills and find a job.

-- Confident futures employment programme - For young people aged 16-25 years not in education or employment, this is a six week learning and work experience opportunity which can lead to a 12 month pre-apprentice placement, ask your personal adviser for more information.
-As a care leaver you will have priority over any placements available
+- Confident futures employment pathway - For young people aged 16-25 years not in education or employment.
+As a care leaver you will have priority over any placements and Apprenticeships available and enhanced support with matching to opportunities based on your interests

-- Become an apprentice (external link) - Find an apprenticeship and look up local opportunities and learning providers
+- Become an apprentice - Find an apprenticeship and look up local opportunities and learning providers

-- Training opportunities (external link) - Access a range of accredited courses and programmes
+- Training opportunities - Access a range of accredited courses and programmes

-- Aspiring Futures - They offer a tailored work experience service and advice to ensure young people can progress into the most suitable post 16 opportunities.
-They will allocate you an aspiring futures keyworker (progression worker) so you can access further guidance and peer mentoring, helping you achieve qualifications in Maths, English and IT, alongside other vocational qualifications
+- Aspiring Futures - They provide a careers advice and guidance service to ensure young people can progress into the most suitable post 16 opportunities.
+They will allocate you an Aspiring Futures Progression Adviser so you can access further guidance and peer mentoring, helping you achieve employment education or training

 - Work experience with the council - Ask your progression advisor for more information

-- Volunteer to get work experience (external link) - Get an insight into the world of work.
+- Volunteer to get work experience - Get an insight into the world of work.

 Get involved in your community